 A standard risk assessment methodology is used for the ranking of the identified environmental impacts pre-and post-mitigation (i.e. residual impact).
-The significance of environmental aspects is determined and ranked by considering the criteria5 presented in Table 0-5.
+The significance of environmental aspects is determined and ranked by considering the criteria5 presented in Table 0-1.

-Table 0-5: Impact Assessment Criteria and Scoring System
+Table 0-1: Impact Assessment Criteria and Scoring System

-CRITERIA SCORE 1 SCORE 2 SCORE 3 SCORE 4 SCORE 5 Impact Magnitude (M) Very low: Low: Medium: High: Very High: The degree of alteration of the affected No impact on Slight impact on Processes Processes Permanent environmental receptor processes processes continue but in a temporarily cessation of modified way cease processes
+CRITERIA SCORE 1 SCORE 2 SCORE 3 SCORE 4 SCORE 5 Impact Magnitude (M) Very low: Low: Medium: High: Very High: The degree of alteration of the affected No impact on Slight impact on Processes Processes Permanent environmental receptor processes processes continue but in a modified way temporarily cease cessation of processes